Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Support of scrotum: You may need to wear a fabric support device similar to a jock strap to decrease swelling.

 - Hydrocelectomy: Hydrocelectomy is surgery to remove your hydrocele.
-Caregivers make an incision in your scrotum or groin.
+Healthcare providers make an incision in your scrotum or groin.
 During surgery for a simple hydrocele, a small incision is made, and the fluid is removed.
-During surgery for a communicating hydrocele, caregivers use stitches to close the tube.
+During surgery for a communicating hydrocele, healthcare providers use stitches to close the tube.
 The stitches stop the flow of fluid from the hydrocele to the abdomen.

-- Needle aspiration: Caregivers put a needle through your scrotum and into your hydrocele.
+- Needle aspiration: Healthcare providers put a needle through your scrotum and into your hydrocele.
 The fluid is drained from your scrotum through the needle.

 What are the risks of a hydrocele?